 Funding for the development of the Centre was secured in 2013 and included contributions from State Government, Melbourne Water, the Yea Wetlands Trust and significant local fundraising.
 The first sod was turned in July 2013 and just over a year later the centre opened its doors and the dream of an environmental learning and education centre for Yea was finally realised.

-The Yea Wetlands and the Yea Wetlands Discovery Centre are now cared for by three bodies with dedicated volunteers having strong interests in attracting and servicing the needs of the region’s visitors and caring for, enhancing and promoting the Wetlands.
+The Yea Wetlands and the Yea Wetlands Discovery Centre are now cared for by a team of dedicated volunteers having strong interests in attracting and servicing the needs of the region’s visitors and caring for, enhancing and promoting the Wetlands.

 YEA WETLANDS TRUST